Ethical Obligations and Professional Responsibilities for Individuals Registered as Trainers with the Aspire Registry

 I will:

-- Support the work of New York Works for Children and I will help others understand the role of New York Works for Children in improving the quality of professional development opportunities which will, in turn, improve the quality of early childhood education in New York.
+- Support the work of New York Works for Children by helping others understand the role of New York Works for Children in improving the quality of professional development opportunities which will, in turn, improve the quality of early childhood and school age education in New York.

-- Present content that is congruent with the National Association for the Education of Young Children’s Code of Ethical Conduct for Early Childhood Adult Educators.
-The Code of Ethical Conduct will also guide my own behavior.
-Read the full NAEYC Code of Ethical Conduct here.
+- Present content that is congruent with the National Association for the Education of Young Children’s Code of Ethical Conduct for Early Childhood Adult Educators and National Afterschool Association’s Code of Ethics.
+These codes will guide my own behavior.

-- Present current and factual information that reflects best practices for adult learning situations, including maintaining the confidentiality of all participants.
+- Present accurate information that reflects best practices for adult learning situations, including maintaining the confidentiality of all participants.

-- Adhere to copyright laws.
-I will not present material produced by other trainers or training programs without first obtaining written permission and/or acknowledging the source of the information as appropriate.
+- Adhere to copyright laws by not presenting material produced by other trainers or training programs without first obtaining written permission and/or acknowledging the source of the information as appropriate.

 - Provide professional development activities that are within the boundaries of my competence and expertise.

-- Treat all workshop participants with fairness and respect and will not discriminate against anyone for any reason.
+- Treat all workshop participants with fairness and respect.
+I will not discriminate against anyone for any reason.
 I will present information that is respectful and inclusive of diverse cultures.

 - Remain current in my profession by actively pursuing opportunities to continue my own professional development.

-- Not sell products or services, or allow others, during a training session unless the products or services are directly related to the training content.
+- Not sell products or services, or allow others to, during a training session unless the products or services are directly related to the training content.

-- Cooperate with other professionals to the best of my ability in order to better serve Early Childhood Education professionals, children and families of New York.
+- Cooperate with other professionals to the best of my ability to serve early childhood and school age education professionals, children and families of New York.

 Professional Responsibilities